react4j/react4j/README.md

 * Restructure the app in the same way as https://github.com/mobxjs/mobx-react-todomvc and verify  that only the parts of the screen that need to re-render get re-rendered.
 * Move to react16.
-  - Consider embedding react-dom-factories in short term, replacing by java factories in long term?
   - Add support for componentDidCatch()
   - Add support for portals
 * Figure out a way to support `getInitialProps()` on components.